ory/sdk/clients/kratos/java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
     String id = "id_example"; // String | ID is the identity's ID.
-    String type = "totp"; // String | Type is the credential's Type.
-One of totp, webauthn, lookup try {
+    String type = "password"; // String | Type is the type of credentials to be deleted. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode try {
       apiInstance.deleteIdentityCredentials(id, type);
     } catch (ApiException e) {